-The core questions in the design of an inertial HSM are the following:
+158 The core questions in the design of an inertial HSM are the following:

-- 1. What type of motion to use, such as rotation, pendulum motion, or linear motion. - 2.
-How to construct the tamper detection sensor. - 3.
-How to detect braking of the IHSM's movement. - 4.
-The mechanical layout of the system.

-We will approach these questions one by one in the following subsections.
+- 1. What type of motion to use, such as rotation, pendulum motion, or linear motion. - 160 2.
+How to construct the tamper detection sensor. - 161 3.
+How to detect braking of the IHSM's movement. - 162 4.
+The mechanical layout of the system. - 163 We will approach these questions one by one in the following subsections.

-3.1 Inertial HSM motion
+164 3.1 Inertial HSM motion

-First, there are several ways that we can approach motion.
-There is periodic, aperiodic and continuous motion.
+First, there are several ways how we can approach motion.
+Periodic, aperiodic and continuous motion could serve the purpose.
 There is also linear motion as well as rotation.
 We can also vary the degree of electronic control in this motion.
 The main constraints we have on the HSM's motion pattern are that it needs to be (almost) continuous so as to not expose any weak spots during instantaneous standstill of the HSM.
 Additionally, for space efficiency the HSM has to stay within a confined space.
 This means that linear motion would have to be periodic, like that of a pendulum.
 Such periodic linear motion will have to quickly reverse direction at its apex so the device is not stationary long enough for this to become a weak spot.

-In contrast to linear motion, rotation is space-efficient and can be continuous if the axis of rotation is inside the device.
+In contrast to linear motion, rotation is space efficient and can be continuous if the axis of rotation is inside the device.
 In case it has a fixed axis, rotation will expose a weak spot at the axis of rotation where the surface's tangential velocity is low.
 Faster rotation can lessen the security impact of this fact at the expense of power consumption and mechanical stress, but it can never eliminate it.
 This effect can be alleviated in two ways: Either by adding additional tamper protection at the axis, or by having the HSM perform a compound rotation that has no fixed axis.

-Large centrifugal acceleration at high speeds poses the engineering challenge of preventing rapid unscheduled disassembly of the device, but it also creates an obstacle to any attacker trying to manipulate the device in what we call a swivel chair attack (see Section 4.1).
-An attacker trying to follow the motion would have to rotate around the same axis.
-By choosing a suitable rotation frequency we can prevent an attacker from following the devices motion since doing so would subject them to impractically large centrifugal forces.
-Essentially, this limits the approximate maximum size and mass of an attacker based on an assumption on tolerable centrifugal force.
+Large centrifugal acceleration at high speeds poses the engineering challenge of pre-181 venting rapid unscheduled disassembly of the device, but it also creates an obstacle to 182 any attacker trying to manipulate the device in what we call a swivel chair attack (see 183 Section 4.1).
+An attacker trying to follow the motion would have to rotate around the 184 same axis.
+By choosing a suitable rotation frequency we can prevent an attacker from 185 following the devices motion since doing so would subject them to impractically large 186 centrifugal forces.
+Essentially, this limits the approximate maximum size and mass of an 187 attacker under the an assumption on tolerable centrifugal force.
+188

-In this paper we focus on rotating IHSMs for simplicity of construction.
-For our initial research, we are focusing on systems that have a fixed axis of rotation due to their simple construction but we do wish to note the challenge of hardening the shaft against tampering that any production device would have to tackle.
+189 In this paper we focus on rotating IHSMs for simplicity of construction.
+For our initial 190 research, we focus on systems with a fixed axis of rotation due to their simple construction 191 but we do wish to note the challenge of hardening the shaft against tampering that any 192 production device would have to tackle.